Live Silver Price

 Mining machinery is even more important to consider in the case of silver, since the majority of mined silver that enters the market is a by-product of other mining operations for metals like copper, zinc, and lead.
 Silver is extracted either from the upper layers of the ground’s crust via “open pit” mining or via “underground” mining, where rocks are pulled up and refined to achieve purified silver.

-What silver’s unique position as a byproduct-supplied precious metal means, is that silver prices are hugely impacted by the supply and demand cycles of the other metals.
+What silver’s unique position as a byproduct-supplied precious metal means, is that arguably, silver prices experience more impact from the supply and demand cycles of the other metals.

 How Silver Prices Are Driven by Silver’s Supply and Demand Cycle